Dhyaneshjadhav/Anthropometric-and-PPE-Detection-System-using-YOLO-v8/README.md

   Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have any suggestions or improvements.

 ## License
-  This project is licensed under the MIT License.
+  This project is licensed under the Apache lisence.
 See the LICENSE file for details.

   ```sh
     This corrected version ensures that the "Install dependencies" section and everything following it is correctly included in the `README.md` file.